Carrie Hampel has been creating performative and written works in interdisciplinary projects since the late 80s.

 THE CHANGE, a novel and near future scenario about the struggles of a suburban couple in the near future.
 Research themes covered developments in finite resources, industry, technology, energy and environment.
 White paper (summary of research findings) and publication details of novel following shortly

-The Future of Transport – bicycle tour film and performance event on the future of transport – with Green Buzz at InnoZ , EUREF campus
+The Future of Transport – bicycle tour performance event on the future of transport – with Green Buzz at InnoZ , EUREF campus

 Dating Me – video work, short film on gender.
 1 minute video

 The Future of Transport and It’s a Crisis! video work, each 2 min

 Successful Indigogo crowdfunding campaign for SAVE BOB novel project Press

 Das Action Girls Projekt.
 Acrobatics, Parkour and film project with Berlin schoolgirls from predominantly Muslim backgrounds to make their own action films in public spaces.
 Auspiced / produced by Platypus Theatre, funded by Fonds Kulturelle Bildung

 Freelancer: Socially critical performance for eight performers (acrobats, actors, musicians), with projections from Eve Hurford, performed in the Schöneberg Town Hall, Berlin and in the ‘Staatsbank’ (the former East German State Bank) in Berlin-Mitte; Amazon Productions (own company) Press